shakfu/py-js/README.md

 - [ ] `api` object won't reload if a patch is closed (i.e. PyFinalize) and new one opened.
 Requires a restart of Max.
 (Python bug which is being worked on).

-- [x] pyjs in-function calls to code did not work well as strings (conversion to array fixed it)

-- [x] no-return ops in`pyjs` such as `exec` and `import` somehow make javascript assume an error has occured.

 ## TODO